anshorfalahi/yt-download/README.md

 - `/api/download_v1`: Endpoint for downloading media using Version 1.
 - `/api/download_v2`: Endpoint for downloading media using Version 2.
+- `/api/playlists`: Endpoint for fetching YouTube audio by tittle.

 ## Files

-- `public/index_v1.html`: HTML file for Version 1 of the interface.
+- `public/index_v1.html`: HTML file for Version 1 of the interface and play audio by tittle.
 - `public/index_v2.html`: HTML file for Version 2 of the interface.
 - `public/script.js`: Combined JavaScript file for both versions.
 - `public/style.css`: Combined CSS file for both versions.